Easter Bible Buddy Pack

 The Bible Buddies are reclaiming Easter from the Easter bunny! 😉

-Bible Buddies are small toys which a child adopts and promises to look after.
+A Bible Buddy is a small toy which a child adopts and promises to look after.
 The main difference to any other toy is that this buddy needs feeding – not with pet food but with the word of God!

 Unlike our other Bible Buddy reading packs, this pack deals with some challenging themes.
 The Easter story is not fluffy bunnies and chocolate eggs, but it is central to our children’s growing faith.
 We do not want to hide away from the truth of the gospel, however we do need to consider our child’s stage of development and how, in particular, we talk through the topic of death.